 Philomena Epps, writer

-'Sin' is showing at The National Gallery, London until January 2021
+'Sin' was at The National Gallery, London until January 2021

 Enjoyed this story?
 Get all the latest Art UK stories sent directly to your inbox when you sign up for our newsletter.